Yi Guanshan

 Versions with lyrics added

 None of the surviving editions adds lyrics, or mentions any connection between the melody Guanshan Yue either to earlier poems of this title or to other possible related melodies.
-Nevertheless, claims have been made both that Guan Shan Yue is a song going back to the Tang dynasty, or it is based on an old Shandong folk melody.
-The most common assertion is connects Guanshan Yue with a Tang poem by Li Bai.
+Nevertheless, claims have been made both that Guan Shan Yue is a song going back to the Tang dynasty, or that it is based on an old Shandong folk melody.
+The most common assertion connects Guanshan Yue with a Tang poem by Li Bai.

 42402.11 關山月 identifies Guanshan Yue as 漢橫吹曲名 the name of a Han dynasty Hengchui Qu (Song Accompanied by Horizontal Flute).
 It then mentions Yuefu Shiji, which has 23 poems of this title in its Folio 23.
 The first 13 have the structure [5+5] x 4, as do 4 later ones.
 Only the 13th, by Li Bai (YFSJ, p.337), and the 23rd have the structure [5+5] x 6.
 The one by Li Bai is the most famous.